open-compensation-token-license/license-token-website/wikisrc/public-vs-private-blockchains.md

 4. **Security Priorities**: Determine whether the security coming from decentralization in public blockchains outweighs the tailored, controlled security system of private blockchains.

 5. **Innovation Needs**: Public blockchains offer an extensive ecosystem for innovation, critical for projects in nascent stages or those relying on community-driven development.
+For more on blockchain innovation, see [blockchain and innovation](https://www.license-token.com/wiki/blockchain-and-innovation).

 ## Conclusion